Oneirocom/Magick/docs/grimoire-framework-design.md

 Community engagement is not just a nice-to-have feature; it's a core pillar of our vision.
 We aim to foster a vibrant ecosystem where developers can easily extend the IDE with custom nodes, functions, services, and schemas.
 By facilitating the easy sharing and integration of these components, we're not just building a framework; we're nurturing a collaborative environment where innovation can flourish.
 This community-driven approach will be key to pushing the boundaries of what's possible in AI agent development.

 Ultimately, our goal is to create a framework that's as powerful as it is flexible.
-We envision Grimoire and NitroJS being used to create standalone, efficient agents that can be easily deployed behind APIs or websockets, integrated into existing systems, and adapted to a wide range of use cases.
+We envision Grimoire being used to create standalone, efficient agents that can be easily deployed behind APIs or websockets, integrated into existing systems, and adapted to a wide range of use cases.
 By focusing on interoperability and ease of data exchange, we're ensuring that the agents built with our framework can seamlessly interact with the diverse ecosystem of tools and platforms that make up the modern technological landscape.

 Specific objectives include: